Ethics & Technology

 Sustainability and technology

-Environmental and climate issues pose a major ethical challenge.
-The production of technology and our consumption behaviour are a key factor.
+The climate crisis poses a major ethical challenge.
+Technology production and excessive human consumption are key factors.
 Can technology become sustainable?
-This requires thinking and acting differently.
+This question requires different ways of thinking and acting.
 How can we work towards a circular economy?
 Should we strive for degrowth?
-How do we bring nature-humanity-technology back into balance?
+How do we restore the balance in nature-humanity-technology?

 Read more